-This manual has been provided by Starcraft, Inc. for the sole purpose of providing instructions concerning the operation and maintenance of this vehicle and its components.
+This manual has been provided by your recreational vehicle manufacturer for the sole purpose of providing instructions concerning the operation and maintenance of this recreational vehicle.
 Nothing in this manual creates any warranty, either expressed or implied.
-The only warranty offered by Starcraft, Inc. is as set forth in the limited warranty applicable to this vehicle.

 The owner's failure to provide required service and/or maintenance could result in the loss of warranty.
-The owner should review Starcraft's limited warranty and the limited warranties that apply to specific components that are offered with this vehicle.
+Please review the limited warranty and the limited warranties that apply to specific components offered with this vehicle.

-Instructions are included in the manual for operating various components which are optional on some vehicles or may not be available on your particular model.
+Instructions are included in the manual for operating various components which are optional on some RV's or may not be available on your particular model.
 "If so equipped" does not indicate or imply that the component(s) or option(s) were at any time available, or can be retrofitted to your model.
 In addition, the owner should refer to individual manufacturer's operating instructions contained in the owner's packet.

 Congratulations!
 Thank you for selecting a Starcraft recreation vehicle.
 We are excited to welcome you to our growing RV family.
 We are committed to being the most respected name in RVs.
 We invite you to drop by our manufacturing facility.
-To book a group tour or check scheduled factory tour times (free admission, closed holidays) please call (800) 945-4787.